leonchemnitz/SAUND/README.md

 Contributions are always welcome!

-See [contributing guidelines][contributing] for ways to get started.
+See [contributing guidelines](CONTRIBUTING.md) for ways to get started.

-Please adhere to this project's [Code of Conduct][codeofconduct].
+Please adhere to this project's [Code of Conduct](codeofconduct).